-- Emergency escape procedures and route assignments, such as floor plans, maps, and safe or refuge areas
+- Emergency escape procedures and route assignments, such as floor plans, maps, and secure or refuge areas

 - Clear roles and responsibilities for fire, evacuation, or other emergencies

 The emergency plan should be documented and given to employees in written form (or another accessible form).
-It should also be shared in-person to give team members the opportunity to ask questions.
+It should also be shared in-person to allow team members to ask questions.

 Now it’s time to conduct a workplace fire drill.
-Sound the fire alarm so it can be heard and/or seen by every employee.
+Sound the fire alarm to be heard and seen by every employee.

-The purpose of the fire drill is to make sure every employee understands how to get out of the building in an emergency, and what to do when they get outside.
-In order to run effective fire drills, track how quickly every employee is able to exit and meet at the proper location, then work to improve your time during the next drill.
+The purpose of the fire drill is to make sure every employee understands how to get out of the building in an emergency and what to do when they get outside.
+To run effective fire drills, track how quickly every employee can exit and meet at the proper location, and then improve your time during the next exercise.

 To prevent fire drills from becoming too “routine,” consider switching up the evacuation scenario.
-For example, have someone stand at a certain exit with a sign reading “Exit Blocked” to simulate a real potential situation and force employees to react.
+For example, have someone stand at a particular exit with a sign reading “Exit Blocked” to simulate an actual potential situation and force employees to react.